Gabriella Quevedo: Early life

-Her recording of "Hotel California" by the Eagles, arranged by Tomi Paldanius, had over 22 million views on YouTube in July 2019.
-In 2012 she won first prize in the category of "young talent" on the Uppsala International Guitar Festival and 2014 Ryan Seacrest's vote on the best cover of the song "Young Girls" by Bruno Mars.
-In 2016 she was awarded the Hagström grant of the Royal Swedish Academy of Music (Kungliga Musikaliska Akademien).
+In 2025, Gabriella's YouTube channel had 1.64 million subscribers and 309 million views.
+Her cover of Pink Floyd's Another Brick In The Wall has over 23 million views on YouTube.

+Guitar

 She first learned to play on her father's Yamaha guitar, but later her parents bought Quevedo her own guitar, a "shiny black Yamaha with a cutaway", which is seen in her earlier videos on YouTube, and which was signed by Tommy Emmanuel.

 She later started playing Taylor Guitars, first a custom Taylor GC8e, then a Taylor 912ce and a custom Taylor 812ce.
 Quevedo has had commercial arrangements with Taylor Guitars and G7th, The Capo Company.

 Concerts

 Gabriella Quevedo has appeared in concerts in Sweden, Norway, Germany, the US and Asia, including: